 - 1 cup heavy cream

-- 1 ½ tablespoons chopped fresh parsley (you need about six 6-inch sprigs of flat leaf parsley or an equivalent amount for that)
+- 1 ½ tablespoons chopped fresh parsley (you need about 6 sprigs (6-inch length) of flat leaf parsley for that)

 Instructions:

-- Add bacon and chorizo to a cast iron skillet.
+- Add bacon and chorizo to a non-stick pan.
 Turn on the heat and cook until the chorizo starts to brown and the bacon is crispy (about 13 minutes).
-Use a wooden spoon to break up the bulk chorizo sausage as it's cooking.
+Use a wooden spoon to break up the bulk chorizo sausage as it's cooking.4 slices regular cut bacon (not thick cut), diced, 8 ounces bulk Mexican chorizo sausage

 - Using a slotted spoon, transfer the cooked meat to a bowl and set aside.

-- Pour off all but about 1 tablespoon of the fat in the skillet, then add mushrooms, celery and onion.
-Cook, stirring continuously, until starting to soften (about 3 minutes).
+- Pour off all but about 1 tablespoon of the fat in the pan, then add mushrooms, celery and onion.
+Cook, stirring continuously, until starting to soften (about 3 minutes).3 ounces cremini mushrooms, stems removed and caps thinly sliced, 1 celery stalk, diced, 3 tablespoons finely diced white or yellow onion (you need about ⅓ of a small onion for that)

-- Add the meat back to the skillet, then stir in the chipotle powder.
+- Add the meat back to the pan, then stir in the chipotle powder.½ teaspoon chipotle powder

 - Stir in tomatoes and cream.
 Bring to a boil and cook until the sauce has thickened and coats the back of a wooden spoon (about 5 minutes).
-Stir in the parsley.
+Stir in the parsley.½ cup canned petite diced tomatoes, drained, 1 cup heavy cream, 1 ½ tablespoons chopped fresh parsley (you need about 6 sprigs (6-inch length) of flat leaf parsley for that)

 Notes: